This post may include affiliate links. Thank you for your support.

 Traditionally, bisques are ultra-creamy, and they should be thick enough to lightly coat the back of a spoon.
 If you prefer your bisque to be thicker, there are several ways to thicken soups depending upon the consistency and thickness you are going for!
 Below are the most common techniques and tips for thickening soup.

-How to thicken fish bisque recipes with seafood
+How to thicken fish bisque recipes?

 What toppings can I add to crab and shrimp bisque?